The False Armistice in France

 Afterwards

-Among after-the-event comments a number of papers made about the 7 November armistice news, the Figaro urged Parisians to take it as a clear warning not to believe wild rumours.
+Among after-the-event comments about the 7 November armistice news, the Figaro urged Parisians to take it as a clear warning not to believe wild rumours.
 They must remain calm and wait patiently for victory, it advised.
 The Excelsior, perhaps with the benefit of hindsight, admonished those who had not paused to think about the news before immediately believing it.
 Had they done so, the newspaper informed them, they would have realized the delegates could not possibly have reached their destination so soon after leaving Berlin.27

 The Cri de Paris, a weekly satirical magazine, mocked the way people had reacted on 7 November.
 It expressed amazement at their credulity and at the confidence with which many had passed the false news on as a certainty – “I know it’s true.
 I heard the guns in Versailles announcing the good news.”
 The magazine ridiculed some of those in military and municipal authority not just for being gullible, but also for using the occasion to project themselves as being important and ‘in-the-know’ – “I assure you, the armistice was signed at 11 o’clock this morning . . .
 I have my sources.”
 (An army captain to a sceptical civilian on a tram).28